skyhitblog/skyhitblog.github.io/index.md

 I'm a day dreamer.
 Probably I day dream more than I should.
 And you will always find me working on new ideas!

 I'm a big fan of design.
 I like math, chess and catan.
+I’m also a bitcoin and blockchain enthusiast.

+I really believe that blockchain will have so many real world usecases and will help decentralise some highly centralised ecosystems.

-My love for good stories, music and food is endless.
+And my love for good stories, music and food is endless.

 I love writing, producing films with my team and also developing new apps and businesses.